ghaBBster/PearlyInterruptGates/README.md

 Xeno made this lab to deepen students' understanding of interrupt and exception handling.

-## Disclaimer

-I am new to x86-64 OS Internals, so if there are any mistakes or necessary additions, please let me know on [X](https://twitter.com/theokwebb).

 # Part 1 Instructions

 #### 1. Use the WinDBG command `dq idtr L10` and hand-parse the first 8 IDT descriptors, according to the Interrupt Descriptor format in the slides.